MongoDB BI Connector

 If MongoDB authentication is enabled, enter your user name with associated database name, and password.
 For information about the correct format to use, see Sign in options.
 If MongoDB authentication isn't enabled, proceed to step c.

 Select the Require SSL check box when connecting to an SSL server.
-For more information about connecting with SSL to MongoDB, see Connecting Tableau to MongoDB on the MongoDB website.
+For more information about connecting with SSL to MongoDB, see Connecting Tableau to MongoDB(Link opens in a new window) on the MongoDB website.

 (Optional) Select Initial SQL to specify a SQL command to run at the beginning of every connection, such as when you open the workbook, refresh an extract, sign in to Tableau Server, or publish to Tableau Server.
 For more information, see Run Initial SQL.